The information concerning your credit card or line of credit must appear in a written contract.

 High-cost credit contracts

 If you are offered a contract with an annual credit rate that exceeds the Bank of Canada's Bank Rate by 22 percentage points, the merchant may have additional obligations.
 Refer to the section on high-cost credit to find out more.

 Signature and distribution of the contract

 In the case of a line of credit, the financial institution must sign the contract first, then let you read it, and then have you sign it.
-The contract is entered into when each party has a copy of the contract.
+You are bound by your obligations from the moment the merchant gives you a copy of the contract.

 In the case of a credit card, the act of giving you a card is deemed equivalent to the financial institution's signature.
 The use of the card constitutes your signature.